Beighton, South Yorkshire

-Beighton is a village 6½ miles south-east of Sheffield's city centre, now classed as a historic township of the city.
-Due to much expansion, the village became a part of Sheffield city in 1967, and was transferred from Derbyshire to the newly created South Yorkshire, England.
-During much of the late 17th to 19th centuries the village was noted for its edge tool manufacturing, with Thomas Staniforth & Co Sickle works being based at nearby Hackenthorpe.
+Beighton is a village located approximately 6½ miles south-east of Sheffield city centre, now classed as a historic township of the city.
+Following significant expansion, the village became part of Sheffield in 1967 and was transferred from Derbyshire to the newly created county of South Yorkshire, England.
+From the late 17th to the 19th centuries, Beighton was noted for its edge-tool manufacturing industry, with the Thomas Staniforth & Co. sickle works based nearby at Hackenthorpe.
+The village is also notable for its ice hockey team, the Beighton Bombers.

 The former village has a number of schools, including Beighton Nursery and Infant School and Brook House Junior School.

 Today, there has been a lot of development of housing; however, due to its location on the outskirts of Sheffield, it maintains a rural setting alongside villages including Eckington, Mosborough, Ridgeway, and Dronfield.